BSc Hons (Univ of Sydney), PhD (Stanford), FGSA

 I am now semi-retired and my consulting is largely confined to 3D structural modelling for exploration, on-line workshops in structural geology, and providing support to my colleagues in the consultancy.

 My research interests include: the geological architecture and formation of mountain systems, both modern mountain ranges and eroded ancient mountain belts; the characterisation of strain and flow kinematics of metamorphic rocks and complex shear zones; the evolution of orogenic belts; and the structural control of mineralisation.
 Additionally I have an interest in developing computer applications applied to mapping and structural analysis.
 Links to these software packages can be found on these pages.

-My field experience has been divided between strongly deformed Precambrian metamorphic terranes (eg., Mount Isa, New Mexico, Southern Appalachians, Yilgarn, Finland, Brazil, Uruguay, Siberia, East and West Africa) and Phanerozoic continental margin orogens (Australian NEFB, Argentine and Peruvian Andes, Alpine Fault, New Zealand, the Tethyan system in the Balkans, sub-Caucasus, Thailand, and Laos).
+My field experience has been divided between strongly deformed Precambrian metamorphic terranes (Mount Isa, South Australia (Mt Woods), New Mexico, Southern Appalachians, Baffin Island, Yilgarn, Finland, Brazil, Uruguay, Siberia, East and West Africa) and Phanerozoic continental margin orogens (Australian NEFB, Argentine and Peruvian Andes, Alpine Fault, New Zealand, Russian Far East, and the Tethyan system in the Balkans, sub-Caucasus, Thailand, and Laos).
 I have also had experience in a variety of other terranes in the US, Scandinavia, and Australia.